 And just to add a little more confusion, Merriam-Webster also defines nationality as "an ethnic group constituting one element of a larger unit (such as a nation)."

 Cornell and Hartmann define ethnicity this way:

 Examples of ethnicity include being Indian, Jewish or Asian, regardless of race.
 Clothes can play a big part, too.
-A Scottish-American man wearing a plaid or tartan kilt; an Indian-American woman wearing a sari; and a Japanese-America woman wearing a kimono are all examples of how people display their ethnicity through dressing.
+A Scottish-American man wearing a plaid or tartan kilt, an Indian American woman wearing a sari, and a Japanese-American woman wearing a kimono are all examples of a person's ethnicity being expressed through wardrobe.

-Interestingly, Cornell and Hartmann say that people are more likely to self-identify with multiple ethnicities than multiple races.
-Though, clearly, some consider themselves more than one race.
+Generally speaking, people define both race and ethnicity as social constructs.
+Neither is biologically valid.
+Interestingly, Cornell and Hartmann say that people are more likely to self-identify as mixed ethnicity than mixed race, though clearly, some consider themselves more than one race.

 It's important to note two other points the sociologists make about race and ethnicity.

 Race, unlike ethnicity, is still mostly a term that other groups assign to a person (which often leads to one claiming superiority over the other).
 And racial identity is inherent.
 In other words, you're born as a certain race, and it's generally not something you can change just by saying so.
 Remember Rachel Dolezal?

 That said, all these are observations, not rules.
 The rules, as we've said, are a tad murky.